-Don't forget about the little extras that you will need!
+Don't forget about the little extras that you will need for your childs kid guitar!
 You will need them!

 Besides one of the Child Guitars or Guitars for Kids,You Need an Electronic Tuner,a Strap, and a Pick to accompany your Child Guitar!

-Tuning the Child Guitar - Get an Electronic Tuner when you buy one of the many Guitars for Kids or Toy Guitars!
+Tuning the Child Guitar - Get an Electronic Tuner when you buy one of the many Kids Guitar or Toy Guitars!

 Nothing creates more frustration for both the child and parent then guitar tuning.
 A few blessed individuals have perfect pitch, but most of us don't.
 Keeping the Child Guitar Strings in tune is essential to obtaining a cohesive sound.

 Many parents will purchase a guitar package for their child's first guitar.
 The cheaper guitar for kids sets come with a pitch pipe rather then an electronic tuner.
 A pitch pipe can be compared to six whistles.
 When you blow into one of them, the sound is the pitch that the guitar string should be tuned to.
 Great concept, but I could never relate the sound of a whistle to a plucked guitar string.
 An electronic tuner is a small item which makes Child Guitar Tuning a snap!
 Pluck a string, the tuner displays the closest note and whether the sound is high or low in reference to the displayed note.
 Adjust the string tension till the note is correct for the string, repeat for every string and the guitar is in tune.